Sarah Stone (tennis): Biography

 A doubles specialist from Melbourne, Stone competed on the professional tour in the early 2000s before her career was cut short due to a right foot and back injury.

 Stone won eleven ITF doubles titles during her career, eight of which came in the 2002 season.
 She excelled as a doubles player on the ITF Junior Circuit where she reached the world No. 8 ranking.

 Her best result on the WTA Tour was a quarterfinal appearance, partnering Samantha Stosur at the 2002 Tasmanian International.

 In 2003, she featured in the main draw of the women's doubles at both the Australian Open and Wimbledon.
 She played in the Australian Open as a wildcard pairing with Samantha Stosur, then at Wimbledon, she and Nicole Sewell played as successful qualifiers, after defeating Dinara Safina and Maria Elena Camarin.

 Between 2006 and 2008 Stone worked with WTA Tour players Anastasia Rodionova, Romina Oprandi, Vasilisa Bardina and Christina Wheeler.

 Now based in the United States, she coaches American player Alexa Glatch and Serbian world No. 39 Aleksandra Krunić.
 Stone began working with Krunic's team at Indian Wells in 2018.
 Under Stone's coaching tutelage Krunić won her first WTA Tour title at 's Hertogenbosch defeating Coco Vandeweghe and Kirsten Flipkens along the way.
 As a result, Krunić reached a career-high WTA ranking of 39.

 She was previously the coach of her former doubles partner Samantha Stosur for three years during which time Stosur reached the world No. 1 doubles ranking and won three Grand Slam doubles titles.

-In 2015, Stone founded the Women's Tennis Coaching Association (WTCA), she currently serves as the CEO of the 501 (C3) organization.
+In 2015, Stone founded the Women's Tennis Coaching Association (WTCA), and is the CEO of the 501 (C3) organization.

 Stone is the chairperson of the women's tennis coaching board of the Professional Tennis Registry.

-She is currently a WTA gold level coach and is a coaching consultant to the SBW Tennis Academy in Brentwood Los Angeles.
+She is a WTA gold level coach and a coaching consultant to the SBW Tennis Academy in Brentwood Los Angeles.